10 Reasons to Travel to Leipzig

 Experience nature in and around Leipzig

 Green spaces in a big city?
-In Leipzig it is possible!
-Hardly any other city has so much nature to offer.
+It's possible in Leipzig!
+Hardly any other city offers so much nature..
 Parks, rivers, lakes – in Leipzig you will not lack any of these things.
 Right in the centre you can, for example, go through the Johannapark which in turn leads directly to the Clara Zetkin Park Or you can simply walk along the Weiße Elster which runs through the south-western part of Leipzig.
-Particularly recommended in summer: The Leipzig NeuseenlandThere is no better place to relax in warm temperatures than on the beaches of the Lake Cospuden, opportunities, Markkleeberger Seehttps://www.leipzig.travel/blog/markkleeberger-see-in-leipzigor Kulkwitz LakeOr you can simply explore Leipzig via its many waterways, such as the Karl-Heine-Kanal?
+Particularly recommended in summer: The Leipzig NeuseenlandThere is no better place to relax in warm temperatures than on the beaches of the Lake Cospuden, des Markkleeberger Seeor Kulkwitz LakeOr you can simply explore Leipzig via its many waterways, such as the Karl-Heine-Kanal?
 Whether by canoe or rowing boat – with the water trips you have the opportunity to discover impressive cityscapes, bridges and other industrial architecture from a completely new perspective.
 A unique experience!

 our recommendation